Anum29/LLM-Powered-Pipeline-for-Medical-Data-Extraction-/README.md

 ```

+The script will perform the following tasks:

-1. Read the text content from the provided PDF file.
+1. Extract text from the PDF document(s).
-2. Split the text into smaller chunks and calculate embeddings.
+2. Split the text into manageable chunks and calculate embeddings.
 3. Create a document search instance using FAISS.
-4. Process a list of queries based on the document content and store the results in a JSON file named "patient_info.json".
+4. Process a list of predefined queries to extract specific information.
+5. Save the results in a JSON file named patient_info.json.
-5. The JSON output will contain information related to the patient's chief complaint, treatment plan, allergies, medications, and answers to specific medical questions.

 Please note that the script introduces a sleep of 5 seconds between queries to avoid making requests too quickly.
 You can adjust this sleep time as needed.

-Output
+## Output
 The final output of the script will be a JSON object with appropriate structure to represent the extracted information and answers to the medical questions.